Justin Donawa: Solihull Moors

 On 27 October 2020, Donawa signed for Solihull Moors of the fifth-tier National League.
 The fee was undisclosed, but was understood by North East Sports News to be £15,000 plus add-ons.
 He made his debut four days later as a second-half substitute in a 3–1 defeat away to Maidenhead United.
 On 24 April 2021, he scored a hat-trick in a 5–1 win against Yeovil Town.

 He was one of four players to be offered a new contract at the end of the 2022–23 season.

 Altrincham

 Donawa signed for Altrincham on 23 June 2023, becoming the club's seventh signing ahead of the 2023–24 National League season.
 He was a matchday regular in the early months of the season, but then missed several weeks through injury, and joined National League North club Chorley on an initial month's loan on 16 February 2024.

 Brackley Town

 On 26 November 2024, Donawa joined National League North side Brackley Town.

+Hereford

+On 2 January 2026, Donawa was released from his contract with Brackley and signed for National League North club Hereford, joining at the same time as fellow Bermudan international Keziah Martin.
+In April 2026, he left the club to return to his native Bermuda with his family.